1099-B Tips & Tax Guides

 Read articleCovered vs Noncovered Securities — What Your Broker Reports (and What You Must)

-You're looking at your 1099B and you keep seeing two words that split everything into separate sections: covered and noncovered.
-One section shows a nice, co...
+You're looking at your 1099-B and you keep seeing two words that split everything into separate sections: covered and noncovered.
+One section shows a nice, c...

 Read articleAttaching a Statement Instead of Form 8949: When the IRS Actually Accepts It